Jane Martha St. John: Children and animals

-Jane had no children of her own but she was aunt to many.
+Jane had no children of her own but through her siblings, was an aunt to many children.
 Across both the English and Welsh sides of the family and during her long life, she became known as 'Aunt Jane St. John', presumably to separate her from any other Aunt Jane in this very large family.
 She also enjoyed the challenge of photographing the children of her nieces and nephews as can be seen in her album.

-From her family photos it is clear that Jane loved animals.
-Ponies, dogs (many of them), a goat, and a parrot called Polly, all seem to be part of the household and not just welcome to be in her photos but one would guess as important as the humans were to Jane, particularly Peter the dog who is almost always present.
+Jane's family photos reveal her affinity for animals.
+Ponies, dogs, a goat, and a parrot named Polly all appeared to be both part of the household and welcome in photos.
+Jane was often photographed with her dog Peter, suggesting a particularly close bond between the two.

 Published work on Jane Martha St. John

 In Impressed by Light: British Photographers from Paper Negatives, 1840–1860, published in 2007 by the Metropolitan Museum of Art (New York), Roger Taylor writes at the end of his article on St. John, "Although she is unlikely ever to be considered a great photographer, St. John was certainly one of the more interesting amateurs of the mid-nineteenth century, not only because she was a woman but because her attitude toward picture making and photography was highly original."
 The article is accompanied by 12 plates from St. John's album of Italian views.